 How families can help home buyers

-Should there be a family trust, discuss the options available when it comes to buying the new home.
-Depending on the ownership structure of the trust, decide how much money will be allocated and any terms associated with it.
-A financial advisor can help the family with this process.
+If you have a family trust, you could discuss the options available when it comes to buying a new home.
+Depending on the ownership structure of the trust, you could all get together and decide how much money will be allocated and any terms associated with it.
+A financial advisor can also help the family with this process.

 A guarantor can be your parents, parents-in-law, step-parents, grandparents or siblings.
 They must own a certain amount of their own property (their equity) which effectively becomes your deposit.